Website The Nueva School

-We seek an experienced high school teacher with expertise in teaching biology.
-The ideal candidate will also have experience in the applications of the biological sciences in research, industry, and/or engineering.
+We seek an experienced English teacher with expertise in the instruction of writing and literature (American, British, and world).
 In addition, the candidate will have interest and experience in a variety of modes of teaching and be highly skilled at differentiated instruction.
-The candidate will have taught several years at the high school and/or university level, and will have knowledge of more than one academic discipline, as well as experience in and passion for building integrated, interdisciplinary programs of study.
-As a relatively new upper school division, we seek dedicated educators who have an interest in collaborating with our current faculty as partners in the ongoing review, design, and implementation of our curricular program and science offerings.
+The candidate will have taught several years at the high school and/or university level, and have experience in and passion for building integrated, interdisciplinary programs of study.
+We seek dedicated educators who have an interest in collaborating with our current faculty as partners in the ongoing design and implementation of Nueva’s curriculum and programs.

 We are seeking applicants who represent the full diversity of our community in the Bay Area.
 Our ideal candidate will possess a deep appreciation for the diverse socioeconomic, racial, cultural, disability, gender identity, sexual orientation, academic, and ethnic backgrounds present in our community.
 In joining our team at Nueva, you will become a part of an inclusive, iterative and equity-minded community that recognizes that equity and social justice is a lens with which we examine all aspects of our school community in order to ensure an educational experience where all students and colleagues can thrive.
 In deciding whether to apply for a position at Nueva, you are strongly encouraged to consider whether your values align with Nueva’s Mission, Vision, and Values.

 · Develop and teach courses expertly with the highest standards for each student

 · Convey enthusiasm for intellectual inquiry and model lifelong learning